We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 While there may be times when the owner cannot show the property, this is something to look out for.
 Pay attention to how much information the host can provide.
 If they can’t answer specific questions about the application process or lease terms, this is a bad sign.
 Another key indicator is if they don’t have access to certain parts of the property.

-To avoid this scam, perform background research on the landlord.
+To avoid this common rental scam, perform background research on the landlord.
 Check your local public ownership records.
 Search for the property’s address and verify the landlord listed matches your information.
 Another good source to consult is the neighbors of the residence.